 In clinical trials, 1% of patients developed eosinophilia, which, in rare cases, can be substantial.
-If a differential count reveals a total eosinophil count above 4000/mm3, CLOZARIL therapy should be interrupted until the eosinophil count falls below 3000/mm3.
+If a differential count reveals a total eosinophil count above 4000/mm3, FazaClo® (clozapine, USP) therapy should be interrupted until the eosinophil count falls below 3000/mm3.